openstack/ironic-inspector/doc/source/http-api.rst

 * 202 - accepted
 * 400 - bad request or store not configured
 * 401, 403 - missing or invalid authentication
-* 404 - node not found for UUID
+* 404 - node not found for Node ID
 * 409 - inspector locked node for processing

 Introspection Rules